naiyerasif/site/src/_data/profiles/naiyer.md

 - [Alpine.js](https://alpinejs.dev/): very light JavaScript framework to build interactivity
 - [Remark](https://github.com/remarkjs/remark) & [Rehype](https://github.com/rehypejs/rehype): the markdown and HTML processors
 - [Leonardo](https://leonardocolor.io/): an app by Adobe behind the color science of this site
-- [Sugar](https://github.com/Microflash/site/blob/main/src/_includes/styles/sugar/): my own classless library for text-heavy websites
+- [Sugar](https://github.com/Microflash/site/blob/main/src/_includes/styles/sugar/): my own classless CSS library for text-heavy websites
 - [PostCSS](https://postcss.org/): the CSS post-processor
 - [Fuse.js](https://fusejs.io/): the library that powers the search
 - [Starry Night](https://github.com/wooorm/starry-night): the library that powers the syntax highlighting of the code
 - [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono): the body and `monospace` fonts
+- [Vale](https://github.com/errata-ai/vale): a style and grammar linter for prose
 - [GitHub Actions](https://github.com/features/actions): the CI/CD tool that builds and deploys this site
 - [Netlify](https://netlify.com/): they host this site and serve it over a CDN